complexdevel/mcp-cloud-pc/README.md

 * `cloud_pc_reboot`
    - Reboot Cloud PCs with the given ID
    - Args: Cloud PC ID
+* `cloud_pc_rename`
+   - Set new display name for a Cloud PC with the given ID.
+   - Arg: Cloud PC ID
+   - Arg: New display name for the Cloud PC

 ### Usage with Claude Desktop